 The process allows for teeth to fall out naturally, you can send us a tooth that falls out from your home.
 We can also accept teeth that are extracted by a dentist.

 I have already stored Cord Blood for my child, is it worth storing Dental Pulp Stem Cells?

 Yes, cord blood stem cells are very different from dental pulp stem cells, they each perform a very important job in body repair for different types of illnesses.
 Cord blood stem cells predominantly treat immune disorders and blood diseases whereas dental pulp stem cells have the potential to be used for a wide range of regenerative purposes, including the treatment of diabetes and heart disease.
 That could treat illnesses such as diabetes and heart disease.

 How can I find out more?

 You can learn more about how to store baby teeth with Future Health’s milk tooth banking service.
 Call 0115 967 7707 or email firstname.lastname@example.org.

 A discount for you with Future Health Biobank

 Future Health Biobank is the UK’s largest private stem cell bank and one of the most accredited in the world.
-With over 17 years’ experience, they are one of the only established tooth stem cell banks in the world.
-They’re offering a 10% discount on this service especially for all MyBaba readers when you quote ‘MY BABA’.
+With over 17 years experience, they are one of the world’s only established tooth stem cell banks.
+They’re offering a 10% discount on this service for MyBaba readers when you quote ‘MY BABA’.